-Together with NYC’s high octane children’s book author, Elly McGuire, they have created the Schmitty The Weather Dog STEM Assembly – a fun and educational STEM enrichment program for elementary school students.
+Together with NYC’s high-octane children’s book author, Elly McGuire, they have created the Schmitty The Weather Dog Science Sing-Along Show – a fun and educational STEM enrichment program for elementary school students.
 Using literacy, music and a really cute dog, their goal is to inspire students, especially girls, to get excited about studying STEM (science, technology, engineering and math) subjects.
-They have visited more than 200 schools all across the country to rave reviews.
+They have visited more than 350 schools and theaters all across the country to rave reviews.

 Team Schmitty The Weather Dog

-The assembly opens with Author Elly reading her Schmitty The Weather Dog:Daydream book for the students and teachers in the audience . . .
+The show opens with Author Elly reading her Schmitty The Weather Dog:Daydream book for the students and teachers in the audience . . .

 . . . followed by a musical weather lesson with the real-live Schmitty The Weather Dog and